faisalinfinity/webDevInterviewQ/HTML.md

 16) What is semantic HTML?
 Semantic HTML is a coding style.
 It is the use of HTML markup to reinforce the semantics or meaning of the content.
 For example: In semantic HTML <b> </b> tag is not used for bold statement as well as <i> </i> tag is used for italic.
 Instead of these we use <strong></strong> and <em></em> tags

+17) Define flex and Grid property and its difference ?

+The basic difference between CSS Grid Layout and CSS Flexbox Layout is that flexbox was designed for layout in one dimension - either a row or a column.
+Grid was designed for two-dimensional layout - rows, and columns at the same time.

+18) Difference between var , let and const ?

+### VAR
+-> The scope of a var variable is functional scope.
+-> It can be updated and re-declared into the scope.
+-> It can be declared without initialization.
+-> It can be accessed without initialization as its default value is “undefined”.
+-> hoisting done, with initializing as ‘default’ value

+### LET
+-> The scope of a let variable is block scope.
+-> It can be updated but cannot be re-declared into the scope.
+-> It can be declared without initialization.
+-> It cannot be accessed without initialization otherwise it will give ‘referenceError’.
+-> Hoisting is done , but not initialized (this is the reason for the error when we access the let variable before declaration/initialization

+### CONST
+-> The scope of a const variable is block scope.
+-> It cannot be updated or re-declared into the scope.
+-> It cannot be declared without initialization.
+-> It cannot be accessed without initialization, as it cannot be declared without initialization.
+-> Hoisting is done, but not initialized (this is the reason for error when we access the const variable before declaration/initialization

+19) Difference between Regular function and Arrow function ?

+-> Use of this keyword: Unlike regular functions, arrow functions do not have their own this.
+-> Availability of arguments objects: Arguments objects are not available in arrow functions, but are available in regular functions.
+-> Using new keyword: Regular functions created using function declarations or expressions are ‘constructible’ and ‘callable’.
+Since regular functions are constructible, they can be called using the ‘new’ keyword.
+However, the arrow functions are only ‘callable’ and not constructible.
+Thus, we will get a run-time error on trying to construct a non-constructible arrow function using the new keyword.

+20) What is debouncing ?

+Debouncing is a programming pattern or a technique to restrict the calling of a time-consuming function frequently, by delaying the execution of the function until a specified time to avoid unnecessary CPU cycles, and API calls and improve performance.

+A Debounce function is a higher-order function that returns another function, to create closure around the function parameters (func, timeout) and the timer variable.